Tag Archives: Union Local 274

 Do we want 77 to have control over what we built?
 It took us years to build through dues, our property and so forth.
 So he came up with the idea to start a cultural wing of Local 274 and incorporate it, and transfer all of their assets and property into the Philadelphia Clef Club.

 In 1966, Adams incorporated the Philadelphia Clef Club.
-All Local 274 assets, including the union hall were transferred for $1.00.
+All Union Local 274 assets, including the union hall, were transferred to the Philadelphia Clef Club for $1.00.

 Union Local 274 Headquarters